heptarch/heptarch.github.io/_posts/2022-11-10-kernel-integral.md

 But this turns out to be a useful trick for doing real-life integrals!

-*Full disclosure.* I didn't come up with this hack, but stole it (with a few personal customizations) from Ramanujan.
+*Full disclosure.* I didn't come up with this hack, but stole it (with some customizations) from Ramanujan.
 Also, I'm ignoring many mathematical subtleties!
 The joys of being a physicist.